10 Fun Facts About

 8. Admiral David Farragut spoke the infamous words, “Damn the torpedoes…full speed ahead,” while just off the shores of Fort Morgan State Historic Site during the Battle of Mobile Bay in 1864.

 9. Once known as “Goat Island,” Ono Island was purchased in 1945 for $3,000.
-The island is currently home to some of the destination’s most spectacular multi-million-dollar homes.
+The island is currently home to some of the destination’s most spectacular multi-million-dollar homes, but at one time there were over 2000 goats that roamed freely.

 10. Gulf State Park’s beautiful Lake Shelby is believed to be one of the closest bodies of freshwater next to a body of saltwater in the world.